On this page

-- Install some basic home safety devices like secure handrails on both sides of stairs and grab bars for baths.
+- Installing some basic home safety devices like secure handrails on both sides of stairs and grab bars for baths.

-- Ensure stairs and staircases are well lit.
+- Ensuring stairs and staircases are well lit.
 Use night-lights to brighten dark hallways, bathrooms and stairways.

-- Use non-skid bath mats or strips in the bath and shower
+- Using non-skid bath mats or strips in the bath and shower

-- Ensure rugs are secured or better still, do without small rugs or mats as these could easily slide.
+- Ensuring rugs are secured or better still, do without small rugs or mats as these could easily slide.
 Bare floors are the best option.

-- Check that carpets are tacked firmly to each stair.
+- Checking that carpets are tacked firmly to each stair.

-- Ensure stairs are free from clutter and loose leads / flexes.
+- Ensuring stairs are free from clutter and loose leads / flexes.